Causes and development of mold

 Mold in the house is more likely to occur in some rooms than in others.
 Reasons for this are structural conditions, temperature differences in the apartment and activities with different levels of water vapor generation (formation of air humidity).
 The following is a list of the different rooms and how you can identify mold caused by incorrect ventilation.

-Moisture often forms in rooms that have a significantly lower temperature than the rest of the home.
-Classically, it is the bedroom that is unheated in winter, but utility and storage rooms are also often not heated.
-In rooms with a temperature permanently or temporarily below 16 ° C, the risk of condensation and thus also the risk of mold increases.
-If the doors to warmer areas of the apartment are then opened, warmer, more humid air enters the bedroom and cools the walls down.
+but utility rooms and storage rooms are also often unheated.
+In rooms with a temperature that is permanently or temporarily below 16 °C, the risk of condensation forming increases, and with it the risk of mold.
+When the doors to warmer areas of the home are opened, warmer, more humid air enters the bedroom and causes the walls to become damp as it cools.

-Conclusion - causes and formation of mold
+ConclusionCauses and formation of mold

 In many cases of mold in the living room, damp walls or corners are caused by temperature differences in the apartment.
 Thermal bridges, cold outside walls and unheated rooms are a problem, especially in winter, which can quickly lead to mold on walls.
 If there is insufficient heating and ventilation, the problem is exacerbated.